Leiyonnn/Playlist-Statistics-and-Creator-for-Spotify/README.md

 ---

-## 🚀 Key Features
+##Key Features

-- 🔐 **OAuth 2.0 Authentication** — Secure Spotify login using `Spotipy` and session management via Flask.
+- **OAuth 2.0 Authentication** — Secure Spotify login using `Spotipy` and session management via Flask.
-- 🎧 **Playlist & Track Analysis** — Fetches all playlists, tracks, and associated artist data.
+- **Playlist & Track Analysis** — Fetches all playlists, tracks, and associated artist data.
-- 📊 **Genre Statistics Dashboard** — Displays real-time genre distribution through interactive **bar and pie charts** (powered by Chart.js).
+- **Genre Statistics Dashboard** — Displays real-time genre distribution through interactive **bar and pie charts** (powered by Chart.js).
-- 🧠 **Data-Driven Insights** — Shows number of playlists, tracks, unique artists, and genre diversity.
+- **Data-Driven Insights** — Shows number of playlists, tracks, unique artists, and genre diversity.
-- 🎼 **Genre-Based Playlist Creation** — Generate playlists automatically for any genre in your library.
+- **Genre-Based Playlist Creation** — Generate playlists automatically for any genre in your library.
-- 🔍 **Custom Genre Search** — Search for new tracks by genre and instantly build new Spotify playlists.
+- **Custom Genre Search** — Search for new tracks by genre and instantly build new Spotify playlists.
-- ⚡ **Caching System** — Reduces redundant API calls for efficient repeated analysis.
+- **Caching System** — Reduces redundant API calls for efficient repeated analysis.
-- 🌐 **Responsive Web Interface** — Clean, modern UI with dynamic visuals and user feedback.
+- **Responsive Web Interface** — Clean, modern UI with dynamic visuals and user feedback.

 ---

-## 🧠 Why This Project?
+##Why This Project?

 This project was developed as a **data science showcase**, highlighting the following competencies: